luyadev/luya.io/docs/guide/admin/jwtspa.md

 ```
 :::

-As the options request is forwared to the `options` action we should create this in the controller using <class name="luya\admin\ngrest\base\actions\OptionsAction" />:
+As the options request is forwarded to the `options` action we should create this in the controller using <class name="luya\admin\ngrest\base\actions\OptionsAction" />:

 ```php
 public function actions()